 Nourishing, flavorful, and absolutely incredible!
-This one pan Spanish-Style Paella is loaded with fresh vegetables and meats, making it one of the absolute best and healthy rice dishes around!
+This one pan Spanish-Style Paella is loaded with fresh vegetables and meats, making it one of the absolute best and healthiest rice dishes around!

 So, we just got back from the 2018 Epcot Food & Wine Festival!

 This is literally one of our favorite festivals that Disney does.
 I always come home feeling inspired to make so many different dishes!

 This time was no exception.
 We got to try so many different and new dishes this trip and we loved it all!
 There’s really nothing like trying a dish for the very first time and absolutely falling in love.

 Disney’s Paella was just that for me.
 I adored the simple but also complex flavor inside this Spanish rice dish.
 I mean, really.
 What’s not to love?
 Rice, vegetables, meat, and a few spices cooked to utter perfection.

 I had to try and make my own!

 And guess what?